dtonhofer/prolog_notes/other_notes/about_list_processing/README.md

 - I missed list processing via DCGs; need to add some code to show how that is done..
 - The applicaton which uses a Dict as accumulator-pattern also needs some illustration.
+- And `foldl` is another nice example of accumulator usage, just doing it via a metacall

 ## Pairwise processing